 Josh’s passion for playing baseball started at a very young age and by Junior High, there was no doubt in his mind he wanted to play professional baseball.
 Josh’s dedication and hard work paid off and during his High School Career, he was selected for First Team All American and First Team All-State.
 Out of High School, he was drafted as the 6th pick in the 1st round of the 1999 draft by the Montreal Expos, now the Washington Nationals, playing 6 seasons.

 Josh recently married and is currently living in Smyrna TN.
 Along with personal instruction and teaching the mechanics of pitching, one of Josh’s passions is teaching proper techniques in stretching and warming up.
 He believes what is learned now at an earlier age will educate and create a solid and healthy foundation for future ballplayers, as his baseball career as a professional was cut short due to injury.
 He also believes his professional experience and extensive knowledge of the game can benefit players of all ages emphasizing how hard work, dedication and motivation is the key for any athlete who wants to take their athleticism to the next level.

 Josh is very passionate about giving back to the game that offered him so many opportunities throughout his life.
 He is very honored to share his knowledge with younger athletes who share the same love for the game of baseball.

-Michael’s love for the game of baseball started when he was 3 years old.
-Throughout Michael’s playing career he was mentored and instructed by his uncle, former Tennessee Volunteer, and 10 year Colorado Rockies Veteran, Todd Helton.
+Anthony’s love for the game of baseball started when he was 3 years old.
+Throughout Anthony’s playing career he was mentored and instructed by his uncle, former Tennessee Volunteer, and 10 year Colorado Rockies Veteran, Todd Helton.